August fires bring smoke and unhealthy air, which have become expected during summer and fall in California

 Despite these unprecedented times, students and others say they are accustomed to the ever-changing world and weren’t affected by the fires.

 Senior Lauren Fong said she recognizes how fires have been affecting others and is grateful to be safe.
 “I was really upset and really sad for [the people in the fires].
 But, I definitely don’t want to say I was really super upset for myself because it really didn’t affect me.
-It was affecting other people way more than it was affecting me,” she reports.
+It was affecting other people way more than it was affecting me,” she reported.

 When asked about the air quality sending people indoors, freshman Noah Bettelheim said he is adjusting.
 “I’ve kind of gotten used to it over quarantine, of literally not being able to do anything,” he said.